laneatmore/BAMscorer/README.md

 pandas \
 numpy*

-Note: previous BAMscorer releases were compatible with pandas 1.3.5 but not pandas >1.4.
-BAMscorer v1.6 is compatible with both \
+Note: please ensure you are using the correct versions of dependencies.
+BAMscorerv1.6+ is compatible with pandas 1.4+ All previous BAMscorer releases (avilable on the releases page) are compatible with pandas 1.3.5

 Specific arguments are described below.
 Running BAMscorer select_snps -h or BAMscorer score_bams -h can also provide more information.